gadingnst/gadingnst/README.md

 ## 💼 Career
 Currently working in *Software Engineering Division* as a ***Frontend Developer*** at [Orami Indonesia](https://github.com/bilna-dev).
 Helping Orami to build application services for *simplify parenting* with technology throughout Southeast Asia.

-## ✍️ Activities
-- (Always) self taught and research some technology stuff from the internet.
-- Coding, reading, blogging, and surfing in social media for my mood and fun.
-- Making quality time for my family and girlfriend every weekend, ehm.

 ## 💻 Experiences
 - Pure JavaScript/TypeScript
 - GIT (VCS)